lejacobroy/Tidalrr/README.md

   Tidalrr can also re-create your Tidal Playlists in Plex & Plexamp.
 </p>

-Todo:
+## Todo:
-    - refactor and cleanup code
+- ✅ refactor and cleanup code
-    - remove video support
+- ✅ remove video support
 - configureable highest quality
-    - migrate interactive settings to a json config file and CLI arguments
+- ✅ migrate interactive settings to a json config file
+- migrate interactive settings to CLI arguments
 - generate .pls and .m3u8 playlist files
 - create and sync Plex Playlist from Tidal Playlists
 - create an api webserver that can be used with Lidarr
 - package it in a docker container

 ## 🎨 Libraries and reference